Abercrombie & Fitch’s New Arrivals Feature The Best Wedding Guest Dresses—& They're All On Sale

 The bodice has boning and fits like a corset, which made me feel secure and gave my body definition.
 And unlike a traditional straight low waist, this waist is curved, landing above my belly button and slightly curving down to the sides of my hips, which I found very comfortable.
 The pleated skirt is also flowy and skimmed off my hips, rather than tightly hugging them, which created a nice soft line to the look.

-While the black-and-white polka-dot style channels Old Hollywood and would be perfect for a black-tie wedding, the green print would add a nice pop of color at a destination wedding.
+While the black-and-white polka-dot style channels Old Hollywood and would be perfect for a black-tie wedding, the green print would add a nice pop of colour at a destination wedding.

 The bodice has boning and fits like a corset, which made me feel secure and gave my body definition.
 And unlike a traditional straight low waist, this waist is curved, landing above my belly button and slightly curving down to the sides of my hips, which I found very comfortable.
 The pleated skirt is also flowy and skimmed off my hips, rather than tightly hugging them, which created a nice soft line to the look.

-While the black-and-white polka-dot style channels Old Hollywood and would be perfect for a black-tie wedding, the green print would add a nice pop of color at a destination wedding.
+While the black-and-white polka-dot style channels Old Hollywood and would be perfect for a black-tie wedding, the green print would add a nice pop of colour at a destination wedding.

 Abercrombie & Fitch Bubble-Hem Dresses